+22.3 Basketball will have four six (6) minute quarters with a ten (10) minute half.
 Official National Federation of State High School Associations rules will apply.
-Boys and girls team will use a 28.5" basketball.
-A running clock will begin when there is a 30 point spread and cannot be reversed.
+The girls team will use a 28.5" basketball.
+The boys team will use a 29.5" basketball.
+A running clock will begin when there is a 35 point spread and cannot be reversed.

-22.5 If the starting time of a game is delayed, adequate warm-up time must be given to each team.
-The amount of warm-up time will be agreed upon by the host and visiting coaches.
+22.4 If the starting time of a game is delayed, adequate warm-up time must be given to each team.
+The amount of warm-up time will be agreed upon by the host and visiting